syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Styles-and-Formatting.md

 DocIO allows you to create your own paragraph style and list styles (user-defined style), which can be applied to any paragraph or list item.
 Refer to the Paragraph formatting section to know more about the user-defined styles.

-> Note: In a Word document style hierarchy, “Normal” is the base style and is the default style for paragraphs and tables, if the user has not specified style definition.
+N> In a Word document style hierarchy, “Normal” is the base style and is the default style for paragraphs and tables, if the user has not specified style definition.

 Collection of DocIO Character and Paragraph styles are accessible through the WordDocument.Styles property.
 Collection of List styles is accessible through the WordDocument.ListStyles property.

-Style Class
+### Style Class

 DocIO Style class is a base class for the other style classes.
 Style is an abstract class.
 CharacterFormat property of Style class specifies character formatting.
 This property returns the instance of WCharacterFormat type.
 Name property specifies the name of the style.
 BaseStyle property specifies the base style (style inherits formatting of base style).
 User can apply one of the built-in Word styles by using the WParagraph.ApplyStyle method.
 The built-in styles are accessible through the BuiltinStyle enumeration.

-Public Properties

-Table 109 : Public Properties
+#### Public Properties

 <table>
 <tr>